Karl is a longtime freelancer who's passionate about music, art, and writing.

 The synth work on Ascend tends to have a lambent feeling to it.
 Everything is suffused in light and air, glowing outwards from the shining synth sounds.
 It adds a feeling of hope and warmth that nicely fits with the lyrics of the songs.
 The way those different synth lines intertwine adds richness to the music.

 I enjoy the big, bold drums with their strong ‘80s vibe.
 They make the album throb with strength and play on nostalgia without it being over the top.
 While we’re on the topic of retro sounds, the sax work on “Carry The Light” really hits the spot.

 My Favorite Songs Analyzed

-“City of Angels” has its start as a clock ticks and warm washes of synth sound flow into the track.
+“City of Angels” has its start with a clock ticking and warm washes of synth sound flowing into the track.
 Deep bass throbs into the track along with those luminous synths.
-ETS’ voice is gentle and caressing over that smooth, deep and gliding background.
+ETS’s voice is gentle and caressing over that smooth, deep, and gliding background.
 Synth chords rise and move in extended passages and a quick arpeggio spins softly and briefly.
 There is a delicate and embracing feeling to this music that I find compelling.

 In contrast to the delicacy and embrace of the music, the lyrics to this song are much darker.
 As it opens there’s a stark image in the lines, “In the shadows surrounded by all the light, forgotten world hidden away from virgin eyes.”